-• 1.Most guides skip the solvent decision.
-Some peptides aggregate permanently if you add bacteriostatic water before a short acetic acid pre-dissolve step -- a ruined vial that looks fine.
+- Most guides skip the solvent decision.
+Some peptides clump permanently if you add bacteriostatic water before a short acetic acid pre-dissolve step, leaving a ruined vial that looks fine.

-• 2.The dilution math is simple: mcg per syringe unit equals vial amount in mcg divided by (mL of water added times 100).
+- The dilution math is simple: mcg per syringe unit equals vial amount in mcg divided by (mL of water added times 100).
 A 5mg vial plus 2mL gives you 25 mcg per unit.

-• 3.Reconstituted peptides last 14 to 28 days refrigerated.
+- Reconstituted peptides last 14 to 28 days refrigerated.
 Lyophilized (freeze-dried) vials last 24 to 36 months at -20 degrees C. Temperature is the single biggest potency variable.

-• 5.A cloudy or clumped vial after reconstitution is aggregation.
+- A cloudy or clumped vial after reconstitution has come out of solution.
 You cannot reverse it by swirling harder.
 Wrong solvent or heat exposure are the two most common causes.

 Most reconstitution guides give you the same three steps regardless of which peptide you are mixing.
 Add bacteriostatic water, swirl gently, refrigerate.
 That advice is correct for most peptides and wrong for at least one you are probably using.
-Add bacteriostatic water directly to GHK-Cu without a pre-dissolve step and you risk aggregating the copper-peptide complex into a cloudy suspension that draws cleanly into a syringe but delivers very little active compound.
+Add bacteriostatic water directly to GHK-Cu without a pre-dissolve step and you risk clumping the copper-peptide complex into a cloudy suspension that draws cleanly into a syringe but delivers very little active compound.

 This guide covers the solvent decision first, then the dilution math, then storage.
 All three determine whether your protocol works or slowly fails without obvious signs.